pelican-plugins/seo/Readme.md

 #### Canonical URL tag

-Ave SEO! automatically add for each article the canonical URL tag in the `<head>` to avoid duplicate content.
+Ave SEO! automatically adds for each article the canonical URL tag in the `<head>` to avoid duplicate content.

 ```html
 <link rel="canonical" href="<SITEURL>/example.html" />
 ```

-This feature requires the `SITEURL` setting.

 #### Structured data

-Ave SEO! automatically adds for each article structured data in the `<head>` to improve the display of result snippet in search engines.
+Ave SEO! automatically adds structured data in the `<head>` to improve the display of result snippet in search engines.
+Articles will have both article schema and breadcrumb schema, while pages will only have breadcrumb schema.
 Structured data are based on [Schema.org](https://schema.org/) vocabulary, with `JSON-LD` encoding.
-Note that schema generated by default are Schema.org compliant, but not automatically Google compliant.
+Note that schemas generated by default are Schema.org compliant, but not automatically Google compliant.
 Additionnal metadata are required for it.

 ##### Breadcrumb schema